 Some of our information has moved to NT.GOV.AU

-Bushfire is a natural component of the Northern Territory (NT) landscape, and Bushfires NT exists to help protect life, property and the environment from bushfire.
+Bushfire is a natural component of the Northern Territory (NT) landscape.
+Bushfires NT exists to help protect life, property and the environment from bushfire.

-Bushfires NT is the lead government agency for rural fire management in the Northern Territory.
-Under its jurisdiction, there are six fire control regions in the NT.
+Bushfires NT is the lead government agency for rural bushfire management in the Northern Territory.
+Under its jurisdiction, there are five fire management zones in the NT.

-Bushfires NT also supports some 500 active volunteers in 22 Volunteer Bushfire Brigades across the Northern Territory by providing training, vehicles and operational funding.
+Bushfires NT works with landowners and the wider community to manage bushfire in the Northern Territory by providing support for mitigation, management and suppression activities, and by coordinating landowner and volunteer participation in response to significant fires.
+Bushfires NT also supports over 500 active volunteers in 22 Volunteer Bushfire Brigades across the Northern Territory by providing training, vehicles and operational funding.

 There are Bushfires NT offices in Darwin, Batchelor, Katherine, Tennant Creek and Alice Springs.

 Bushfires NT’s role is to:

 - help Territory landowners prepare for bushfire